-B.8.1.1 The Contractor shall report each shipment daily by providing event reports or location information as set forth below.

-B.8.2 Reporting method/format.
-The Contractor shall report via the Contractor ITV Entry Tool (CIET), for import and export routes available in CIET, or via separate Excel spreadsheets for new routes not yet available in CIET.

-B.8.2.1 Reportable events shall include the dates for the following events: vessel arrival, cargo discharge, cleared by customs, outgate from port of debarkation, arrival at consignee (import cargo), requested pickup (export cargo), origin departure, in-gate, vessel lift, vessel sail (export cargo) and transit of Contractor waypoints (import and export).

-B.8.2.2 The following information must also be included: IBS TCN, container number with prefix (if applicable), PCFN, booking number, type/description of cargo, Enhanced ITV tag number (when ordered), origin and final destination, POE and POD, shipper Department Of Defense Activity Address Code (DODAAC), consignee DODAAC/MAPAC, current truck number and border crossing date, and each applicable event.

-B.8.2.3 The Contractor shall provide exception information (location, remarks, and dates) providing shipment status for the previous 24 hours or shipment information that had not been included previously.
+- B.5.1.1 The Contractor shall report each shipment daily by providing event reports or location information as set forth below. - B.5.2 Reporting method/format.
+The Contractor shall report via the Contractor ITV Entry Tool (CIET), for import and export routes available in CIET, or via separate Excel spreadsheets for new routes not yet available in CIET. - B.5.2.1 Reportable events shall include the dates for the following events: vessel arrival, cargo discharge, cleared by customs, outgate from port of debarkation, arrival at consignee (import cargo), requested pickup (export cargo), origin departure, in-gate, vessel lift, vessel sail (export cargo) and transit of Contractor waypoints (import and export). - B.5.2.2 The following information must also be included: IBS TCN, container number with prefix (if applicable), Port Call File Number (PCFN), booking number, type/description of cargo, Enhanced ITV tag number (when ordered), origin and final destination, POE and POD, shipper Department Of Defense Activity Address Code (DODAAC), consignee DODAAC/Military Assistance Program Address Code (MAPAC), current truck number and border crossing date, and each applicable event. - B.5.2.3 The Contractor shall provide exception information (location, remarks, and dates) providing shipment status for the previous 24 hours or shipment information that had not been included previously.
 Exception information is required only when there is no event report for the prior day.
 Remarks can be used to advise of cargo exception information but would not replace notifications otherwise required per the contract.
 When inputting exception information in CIET, the Contractor shall use the remarks block which can be updated as a single shipment record or as part of a grouping of shipment records.
-Completed shipments may be deleted 30 days after delivery when being reported using the excel spreadsheet reporting method.

-B.8.3 If requested for routes not available in CIET, spreadsheet reports shall be provided by email attachments to a distribution list provided by the cognizant COR.
+Completed shipments may be deleted 30 calendar days after delivery when being reported using the excel spreadsheet reporting method. - B.5.3 If requested for routes not available in CIET, spreadsheet reports shall be provided by email attachments to a distribution list provided by the cognizant COR.

-B.9 Standard Security

-Upon demonstrating a need to know to the Contractor, in accordance with 49 CFR 1520, ocean carriers transporting classified/sensitive and SRC I and II shipments, as defined in the Defense Transportation Regulation through high risk waters will provide a copy of the ship's vessel security plan (VSP) with Piracy Annex to SDDC-G2.
-Plans will be provided by email attachments to distribution as provided by SDDC-G2.
-VSPs will be copied to SDDC-G2 after the plan is approved by the USCG Marine Safety Center.

-B.10 Inland Transit Security
+B.6 Inland Transit Security

-B.10.1 The Contractor shall be responsible for the safe delivery of all cargo booked under this contract and shall employ security methods that can normally be expected to greatly minimize or altogether eliminate pilferage and banditry.
-The Contractor shall be responsible for all damage to and loss of cargo while in the physical custody of the Contractor, its agents or assigns, including but not limited to losses caused by pilferage, or theft.

-B.10.2 The Contractor shall report to the cognizant Brigade and SDDC HQ any loss of cargo, breach of sealed containers, or hijacking of cargo within 48 hours of Contractor becoming aware of the event.

-B.10.3 The initial incident report shall, at a minimum, include: Contractor's name, contract number, date of incident, nature of incident, container number, TCN, PCFN.
-As information becomes available, follow on reports shall include: location of incident, reporting party name and contact details, truck number, summary of events, cause of incident, photo of damaged cargo, parties involved and action taken by security forces (if applicable).

-B.10.4 The Contractor shall include the cost of Standard Inland Transit Security in its basic linehaul rates.
+- B.6.1 The Contractor shall be responsible for the safe delivery of all cargo booked under this contract and shall employ security methods that can normally be expected to greatly minimize or altogether eliminate pilferage and banditry.
+The Contractor shall be responsible for all damage to and loss of cargo while in the physical custody of the Contractor, its agents or assigns, including but not limited to losses caused by pilferage, or theft. - B.6.2 The Contractor shall report to the cognizant Brigade and SDDC HQ any loss of cargo, breach of sealed containers, or hijacking of cargo within 48 hours of Contractor becoming aware of the event. - B.6.3 The initial incident report shall, at a minimum, include: Contractor's name, contract number, date of incident, nature of incident, container number, TCN, PCFN.
+As information becomes available, follow on reports shall include: location of incident, reporting party name and contact details, truck number, summary of events, cause of incident, photo of damaged cargo, parties involved and action taken by security forces (if applicable). - B.6.4 The Contractor shall include the cost of Standard Inland Transit Security in its basic linehaul rates.